md-lin/project/README.md

 - add an arbitrary number of exercises to a workout
 - modify the name/exercises of a workout
 - select a workout and view its exercises
-- add comments to exercises or workouts
+- add comments to workouts
+- save my workout to file
+- load my workout from file